markwryan/webhook2audioscrobble/README.md

 # plex-audioscrobble-webhook

-Use Plex webhook to forward to a audioscrobble service.
+Use Plex webhook to forward to a audioscrobble service, specifically a self-hosted instance of [Maloja](https://github.com/krateng/maloja).

-## Setup
+## Running Locally

 Assuming python3 is installed.